hagnernils/ldgv/article.md

 - remove unnescessary javascipt, for example with the google closure compiler
 - use (Travis) CI to run tests and CD to deploy to gh-pages
 ### Interpreter
-- Write tests for the interpreter or give it a denoational semantics (would probably be a lot of work)
+- Write tests for the interpreter or give it a denotional semantics (would probably be a lot of work)
 - Catch a division by 0
 - Print out nicer error messages with line numbers
 - Implement the Access Points and Channels over sockets etc to show real-world practicality